prescottprue/redux-firestore/docs/rfcs/rfc_firestore_immediate_mode_mutations.md

-# RFC - Firestore Immediate Mode Mutatations
+# RFC - RRF Firestore Immediate Mode Mutations

-## Problem: We have 3 ways to save a Firestore doc, solo, batching & transactions.
+## Problem: We have 3 ways to save a Firestore doc: solo, batching & transactions.

 ## Solution: Seperate decoding, mutations and persistence method

-Isolating mutations into stages allows the mutations to be compositional and to serialize mutations mid-state to be picked up by other functions.
+Isolating mutations into stages makes the mutations be compositional and serialable.
 Doing so fixed multiple design flaws with redux:

-1. Actions are synchronous and fully serialzable and can be replayed
+1. Actions finally return to the original deisgn; fully synchronous and serialzable so that they can be replayed if needed.
 2. Async work happens as a side effect _after_ the reducer, not before.
-3. Async work that fails will automatically roll back the scynchronous, in-memory store.
+3. Async firestore mutations that fail will automatically roll back the synchronous, in-memory data store.

 ### Process steps